For more information, see the tabs below.

 The Erasmus+ programme aims to boost skills and employability, as well as modernising Education, Training, and Youth work and offers great opportunities for academic and administrative staff at Higher Education Institutions to teach or train elsewhere in Europe.

 Staff mobility under the Erasmus+ Scheme is open to all staff employed by the University of York.
-Staff can carry out one of two types of mobility: teaching or training.
-In 2018/19 teaching and training mobility can now also be combined.
+Staff can carry out either teaching or training mobility, or a combined teaching/training programme.

 Priority will be given to applicants who haven't been on an Erasmus+ mobility before and funding is only available for one teaching/training programme per year per applicant.

-We are now considering applications for activities to be undertaken between 1 July 2018 and 30 September 2019 (2018/19) on a first-come, first-served basis.
+We are now considering applications for activities which will take place before 31st May 2020 on a first-come, first-served basis.
 To apply, send a draft teaching/training programme to the Centre for Global Programmes (firstname.lastname@example.org) at least 4 weeks before departure.

 The following criteria must be complied with: